Cap-go/docs/tooling/api.md

 This is the documentation of the backend API of Capgo cloud

-You can access to the API you need to add in the headers your API key as `authorization` you get it [there](https://web.capgo.app/dashboard/apikeys)
+You can access to the API.
+You need to add in the headers your API key as `authorization`.
+You get it [there](https://web.capgo.app/dashboard/apikeys)

 ## Channels